box-project/box/doc/configuration.md

 - NONE (Phar::NONE)

-The directories (string[]) setting is a list of directory paths relative to base-path.
-All files ending in .php will be automatically compacted, have their placeholder values replaced, and added to the PHAR.
-Files listed in the blacklist setting will not be added.

-The directories-bin (string[]) setting is similar to directories, except all file types are added to the PHAR unmodified.
-This is suitable for directories containing images or other binary data.

 The extract (boolean) setting determines whether or not the generated stub should include a class to extract the PHAR.
 This class would be used if the PHAR is not available.
 (Increases stub file size.)

-The files (string[]) setting is a list of files paths relative to base-path.
-Each file will be compacted, have their placeholder files replaced, and added to the PHAR.
-This setting is not affected by the blacklist setting.

-The files-bin (string[]) setting is similar to files, except that all files are added to the PHAR unmodified.
-This is suitable for files such as images or those that contain binary data.

-The finder (array) setting is a list of JSON objects.
-Each object key is a name, and each value an argument for the methods in the Symfony\Component\Finder\Finder class.
-If an array of values is provided for a single key, the method will be called once per value in the array.
-Note that the paths specified for the "in" method are relative to base-path.

-The finder-bin (array) setting performs the same function, except all files found by the finder will be treated as binary files, leaving them unmodified.

 The datetime (string) setting is the name of a placeholder value that will be replaced in all non-binary files by the current datetime.